kiffie/kiffieboot/README.md

 The application can start the bootloader by writing the magic word 0x746f6f62 into the SRAM and then resetting the MCU.

+A Rust crate to start the bootloader and to provide an USB Device Firmware Upgrade (DFU) interface is in directory `kiffieboot-rs` of this repository.

-This can be done in Rust like so:
+When not using this crate, the bootloader can be started in Rust like so:

 ```rust
 use mips_mcu::interrupt;